priyanshu190920/priyanshu190920/README.md

 </a>

 ## 🔍 About Me
-I am a **Systems & Data Specialist** with over 14 years of experience driving digital transformation, architecting engineering systems, and automating enterprise reporting across €4.5B+ global megaprojects.
+I am a **Systems & Data Specialist** with over 14 years of experience driving digital transformation, Advance Work Package (AWP) implementation, architecting engineering systems, and automating enterprise reporting across €4.5B+ global megaprojects.

 Working across diverse large-scale environments has trained me to handle massive datasets with accuracy, spot workflow inefficiencies, and translate complex engineering and operational data into actionable business intelligence.
 I aim to bridge the gap between complex multi-system inputs and high-level strategic decision-making.